 I have had plenty of crazy supervisors and coworkers.
 And I chose to ignore their psychotic behavior.
 Do not be rude.
 Meaning that you can come in say hello and smile.
 But if you do not have to be around them, then don’t.
 If they say something crazy to you then ignore it.
-It is possible that the crazy person just wants to get a rise out of you with their crazy.
+It is possible that the difficult person just wants to get a rise out of you.
 That is why it is important to not let them get a rise out of you.
 Even if you are boiling on the inside never let them know it and always respond in a calm demeanor.
 Allowing them to look crazy and you still looking sane.

 The fifth step is to not be argumentative.

-Most crazy people want to argue with you.
+Most difficult people want to argue with you.
 They want to prove their point and want you to see things their way, even if they are wrong.
-Do not go back and forth with a crazy person.
-They are crazy and the argument can go on for an eternity.
+Do not go back and forth with a them.
+The argument can go on for an eternity.
 Instead, state your point once, give an explanation and walk away leave them arguing with themselves.

 The sixth step is put things in writing.

-Since a crazy co-worker or supervisors sole purpose is to jack up your day or to get you in trouble.
+Since a difficult co-worker or supervisors sole purpose is to jack up your day or to get you in trouble.
 Always follow up important conversation in emails.
-This way the crazy person cannot come back and twist your words around.
+This way the they cannot come back and twist your words around.
 You will have proof in writing what you talked about in case they try to use a conversation against you.

 In case none of these things work with your work place crazy person you can always:

-Speak to the person directly about their behavior.
-But please note that with crazy people, they will rarely see what they are doing wrong.
+- Speak to the person directly about their behavior.
+But please note that with difficult people, they will rarely see what they are doing wrong.
 And you talking to one another may result in an argument.
 If this occurs, then refer back to step 5 and step 6.

-Talk to your supervisor or HR person.
-If your crazy co-worker is so out of control it may be good to get someone else involved.
-If it is your supervisor that is crazy then talk to the HR person.
+- Talk to your supervisor or HR person.
+If you have a difficult co-worker is so out of control it may be good to get someone else involved like your supervisor.
+If it is your supervisor that then talk to the HR person.
 It is important to have these things documented.
 Your supervisor or HR person may try to mediate the situation.
-If it is your supervisor that is crazy doing things like writing you up for no reason and you fear it may lead to your termination; then speak to an HR person about what is going on to prevent being fired due to the crazy persons actions.